Unwanted contact and grooming

 - However, if the material involves sexualised images, be aware that possessing or sharing such images of people under 18 may be a crime, even if you have just taken a screenshot for evidence purposes.
 For information about relevant laws in Australia, visit Youth Law Australia.
 You can also read about intimate images and the law in our guide to sending nudes and sexting for parents and carers.

 - Grooming and procuring of children over the internet are crimes investigated by the police.
-If you have encountered this kind of activity online, contact your local police station.
+If you believe a child is in immediate danger, call Triple Zero (000) or call your local police.

 - If you want to make an anonymous report, you can call Crime Stoppers on 1800 333 000.